jasmaa/meowji/README.md

 ## Getting Started

-Meowji can be added to your site by downlading and including `meowji.min.js` from the latest release:
+Meowji can be added to your site by downloading and including `meowji.min.js` from the latest release:

 ```
 <script src="./PATH/TO/meowji.min.js"></script>